A-N-M-Noor/LazyGo_WRO2025/README.md

 <div align="center">
   <img src="./assets/main_schematic.jpg"  alt="Main Schematic of the PCB" width="80%" style="max-width: 400px; border-radius: 20px">
 </div>

-> Add a photo of the PCB wirig

 ### Here is a detailed explanation of the power and sense components: